Small Hazard-free Transducers: Introduction

-\begin{restatable*}{theorem}{mainres} For any $\ell,n\in \NN$ and Moore machine $T=(S,s_0,\Sigma\subseteq \IB^{\ell},\Lambda,t,o)$, there is a hazard-free circuit of size $\BO\left(\left(2^{\ell+2|S|}+2^{3|S|}\right)n\right)$ and depth $\BO\left(\ell+|S|\log n\right)$ implementing $\tau_{T,n}$. \end{restatable*} We remark that this result stands out against the lower bound from~\cite{ikenmeyer18complexity}, which proves an exponential dependence of the circuit size on $n$ for any general construction of hazard-free circuits.
+We stress that this result stands out against the lower bound from~\cite{ikenmeyer18complexity}, which proves an exponential dependence of the circuit size on $n$, for any general construction of hazard-free circuits.
 While the above theorem incurs exponential overheads in terms of the size of the transducer, the dependence on $n$ is asymptotically optimal.
-Thus, for constant size transducers, we obtain asymptotically optimal hazard-free implementations of their transcription functions, both with respect to size and depth.
+Thus, for constant-size transducers, we obtain asymptotically optimal hazard-free implementations of their transcription functions, both concerning size and depth.
+More generally, Theorem~\ref{thm:trans} shows that the task of implementing transcription functions is fixed-parameter tractable concerning $\max\{\ell,|S|\}$.

-Finally, we reduce the maximum size of the state machines involved in the construction to $\BO(1)$, resulting in a circuit for $k$-recoverable addition of size $\BO(n+k\log k)$ and depth $\BO(\log n)$.
-Roughly speaking, we can execute the addition of the unary part by sorting, as described before, and afterwards use a simple circuit to generate the correctly encoded result.
-However, the latter step requires to determine the parity of the reflected Gray code part of the output string, which implies that it has to be determined first\dash---and computing this part of the output requires knowledge on the carry bit from the unary addition.

-This may look like a ``chicken-and-egg'' problem, but we show how to break this cyclic dependence.
-This result is formalized in the following theorem. \begin{restatable*}{theorem}{addsmall} There is a circuit of size $\BO(n+k \log k)$ and depth $\BO(\log n)$ that implements $\lceil k/2\rceil$-recoverable addition on $\gamma_{n,k}$. \end{restatable*}
+If $2^k<|S|$, the Binomial Theorem~\cite{graham1994concrete} provides a stronger bound for $\kappa$, the sum over the binomial coefficients.
+Note that the respective factor in the third term of the size bound can still be removed if the output function satisfies the above requirement, but this does not hold in general. \begin{corollary} Given integers $k,\ell,n\in \NN$ and Mealy machine $T=(S,s_0,\Sigma=\IB^{\ell},\Lambda,t,o)$, such that $2^k<|S|$, the transcription function $\tau_{T,n}$ can be implemented by a $k$-bit hazard-free circuit